thibautvas/nix-config/README.md

 # nix-config

 Hi!
 I use this configuration on my work machine (macos), as well as on my personal machine (nixos).

-Eventually, I plan to use it on virtual machines too.
+I also use it on headless virtual machines, running various linux distributions.
-For now I have just played with WSL a bit.

 ## Modules